Magdev98/Yam-Harvest-Game/ReadMe.md

-# The Yam Harvest Game made by Marianne Agulhon (Ironhack PAR WEBDEV 2023 - Project 1)
+# The Yam Harvest Game made by Marianne Agulhon (Ironhack paris webdev 23 - Project 1)

 ## Why do I choose this game?